tuangtvt/microkube-for-2.3.11/README.md

 Edit config file `config/app.yml`

-DO rake service:all couples of times
+DO `rake service:all` couples of times

 # username and password:

  - email: admin@barong.io

-   password: 'YOU WILL GET IT IN TERMINAL WHILE BARONG RUN'
+   password: `YOU WILL GET IT IN TERMINAL WHILE BARONG RUN`

    role: admin